April 8, 2026

 • Provide thorough training for everyone

-• Use Slack's built-in features and add extra tools to enhance functionality
+• Use Slack's built-in features and add extra tools like filtering, structured forms, better search, and triage workflows, where Slack alone starts to creak

 For these changes to succeed, it's important to involve everyone.
 Ask your team for their opinions, and be ready to adjust things if needed.
 With some effort and good planning, you can make Slack a valuable tool for your company.